The place was a mess.

 We know.
 We know.

-That's partially correct!
+That’s partially correct!
 We do offer home performance and HVAC services.
 We also use building science and perform energy audits before hastily making recommendations or trying to sell you products.
-However, the reason we do these things is because, in our experience, they result in absolutely optimal comfort and efficiency throughout your home.
+However, the reason we do these things is that, in our experience, they result in absolutely optimal comfort and efficiency throughout your home.

 We’re not always the cheapest, and we don’t try to be.

 Imagine you just hired a mechanic to build a car inside your garage.
 This is the car you’re going to drive every day, so it needs to be perfect.
 The mechanic builds the engine himself, but then he leaves the scene!
 Instead of finishing the car, he calls in subcontractors to wrap things up.
 It was cheaper that way, after all.

 The subs show up.
 They weren’t there when the mechanic built the engine, and they weren’t there when you told the mechanic about your requirements for the car.

 “No problem,” they tell you.
 “The mechanic told us what you want.
 It’s all good.”

 But if things are “all good,” why do you suddenly feel so hesitant about the whole project?

 This is exactly the sort of scenario that plays out when homeowners price shop for HVAC and home performance work.
 Service providers hire subcontractors because it’s cheaper than keeping skilled people on their staff.
 Subcontractors are rarely subject to quality control measures.

 If something breaks, which it probably will, you might hire a different company to fix it.
 Then you hire another inexpensive provider to work on some other issue related to heating, air conditioning, or home performance.
 The cycle repeats itself.